-McKinney began working for the County on or about August 21, 2008.
-At all relevant times he was assigned to the Utility Operations unit of DPW as a Utility Support Worker II.
-His first line supervisor was David Watts, the Utility Administrator for DPW.
+Floyd began working for the County on or about September 15, 1988.
+At all relevant times he was assigned to the Utility Operations unit of DPW as a Mechanical Technician II.

-On October 25, 2011, around 11:40 a.m., McKinney and a coworker, Gallen Floyd, sold scrap metal to Baltimore Scrap Corporation ("Baltimore Scrap").
-McKinney was paid \$378 in cash and Floyd was paid \$341.60 in cash.
+On October 25, 2011, around 11:40 a.m., Floyd and a coworker, Michael McKinney, sold scrap metal to Baltimore Scrap Corporation ("Baltimore Scrap").
+Floyd was paid \$341.60 in cash and McKinney was paid \$378 in cash.

 The next day, Baltimore Scrap entered the scrap metal sales into the Regional Automated Property Information Database ("RAPID"), a statewide law enforcement database that tracks sales of certain metals, as well as pawn shop sales.
-Using a drop-down menu on the RAPID web portal, Baltimore Scrap identified the scrap metal sold by McKinney and Floyd as "manhole covers" valued at less than \$500.
+Using a drop-down menu on the RAPID web portal, Baltimore Scrap identified the scrap metal sold by Floyd and McKinney as "manhole covers" valued at less than \$500.

-Detective Robert Gibson with the Pawn and Precious Metal Squad of the Anne Arundel County Police Department ("AACPD") monitored RAPID transactions.
-He investigated the October 25, 2011 transactions and discovered "through a routine check of [McKinney's] wage[] records" that he was employed by the County.
+Detective Robert Gibson, with the Pawn and Precious Metal Squad of the Anne Arundel County Police Department ("AACPD"), monitored RAPID transactions.
+He investigated the October 25, 2011 transactions and discovered "through a routine check of [McKinney's1] wage[] records" that he was employed by the County.

-Detective Gibson spoke to Joseph Ross, an employee at Baltimore Scrap, and obtained copies of the receipts for McKinney's and Floyd's transactions.
+Detective Gibson spoke to Joseph Ross, an employee at Baltimore Scrap, and obtained copies of the receipts for Floyd's and McKinney's transactions.
 He also informed Ross that, as of October 1, 2011, State law required any person selling "a public utility item" as scrap metal to provide a letter from a business or governmental agency attesting that the seller had permission to make the sale.
 See Md.
 Code (1992, 2015 Repl.
-Vol.), §§ 17-1011(d)(3) & 17-1001(e)(1)(ii)8 of the Business Regulation Article (prohibiting a "junk dealer or scrap metal processer" from purchasing "any . . . articles owned by a public utility" without "appropriate authorization from a relevant business or unit of federal, State, or local government specifically authorizing the individual to conduct the transaction").
+Vol.), §§ 17-1011(d)(3) & 17-1001(e)(1)(ii)(8) of the Business Regulation Article (prohibiting a "junk dealer or scrap metal processer" from purchasing "any . . . articles owned by a public utility" without "appropriate authorization from a relevant business or unit of federal, State, or local government specifically authorizing the individual to conduct the transaction").
 Ross advised Detective Gibson that he had been unaware of this change in the law.

 On October 28, 2011, Detective Gibson called DPW and spoke to David Watts, the Utility Operations Administrator for DPW.
-Watts confirmed that McKinney was a County employee who worked under his direct supervision.
-Watts also confirmed that Floyd worked for the County, though he was supervised by a different individual.
-Detective Gibson advised Watts that McKinney and Floyd each had sold manhole covers to a local scrap dealer and asked if DPW was missing any manhole covers.
-Watts told Detective Gibson he would look into the matter and get back to him.
+Watts stated that both Floyd and McKinney were County employees.
+McKinney worked under Watts's direct supervision and Floyd was supervised by a different individual.
+Detective Gibson advised Watts that